How we respond to bots

 You will see this code if you are on the basic plan and hit the plan's limit.

 503 (Service Unavailable)

-If the user is canceled, this code will be shown when trying to use their token.
+If your Prerender.io subscription is canceled, this code will be shown when trying to use your token.

 504 (Gateway Timeout)

 We return 504 in the following cases: